RepoDynamics/PyPackIT/docs/website/source/intro/background/index.md

 which is often abandoned as an unsustainable prototype, not usable in future projects {cite}`PublishYourCode`.
 To prevent these issues, quality assurance and maintenance tasks should be automated and enforced from the beginning of the project {cite}`SoftEngForCompSci`.
-{{ name }} achieves this by several mechanisms, including its automated pull-based development model that promotes collaboration and feedback, CI/CD pipelines that enforce software engineering best practices throughout the development process, and Continuous Maintenance (CM) {cite}`ContinuousMaintenance`, Refactoring (CR) {cite}`ContRefact`, and Testing (CT) {cite}`ContinuousSoftEng`
+{{ ccc.name }} achieves this by several mechanisms, including its automated pull-based development model that promotes collaboration and feedback, CI/CD pipelines that enforce software engineering best practices throughout the development process, and Continuous Maintenance (CM) {cite}`ContinuousMaintenance`, Refactoring (CR) {cite}`ContRefact`, and Testing (CT) {cite}`ContinuousSoftEng`